 In November 2020, we entered into a consulting service agreement with Black Knight.
 The agreement is cancellable upon mutual agreement.
-Pursuant to the agreement, Black Knight provides the Company consulting services, in exchange for fees in an amount equal to Black Knight's cost plus ten percent mark up.
-We recorded \$0.2 million consulting fees to Black Knight for the three months ended March 31, 2021.
+Pursuant to the agreement, Black Knight provides the Company consulting services, in exchange for fees in an amount equal to Black Knight's cost plus ten percent markup.
+We recorded \$0.2 million consulting fees to Black Knight for the six months ended June 30, 2021.

 In August 2019, the Company entered into a five-year lease agreement with Motive Partners related to the office space for the Company's London sales office starting August 1, 2019.
 This lease was terminated in June 2020 with a termination fee of \$0.1 million.
-We recorded total lease costs of \$0.5 million for the three months ended March 31, 2020.
-In December 2019, the Company entered into a one-year lease agreement with Motive Partners for operations in New York starting January 1, 2020.
-Total payments over the one-year lease term aggregate to approximately \$0.2 million.
+We recorded total lease costs of \$0.5 million and \$1.1 million for the three and six months ended June 30, 2020, respectively.

 In the normal course of business, we reimburse affiliates for certain travel costs incurred by Dun & Bradstreet Holdings, Inc. executives and board members.
-The amount included in Selling and Administrative Expenses was \$0.4 million for the three months ended March 31, 2020.
+The amount included in Selling and Administrative Expenses was less than \$0.1 million for the three and six months ended June 30, 2021, and \$0.4 million for the six months ended June 30, 2020.
+In addition, we had a payable to affiliates of \$0.5 million at June 30, 2020 related to services provided for the IPO transaction, which was netted against the IPO proceeds upon closing.

 On January 1, 2020, the Company entered into a three-year service agreement with Trasimene Capital Management, LLC (the "Advisor"), an entity affiliated with Cannae Holdings, and controlled by Mr. Foley.
 The agreement is subject to renewal.
 Pursuant to the agreement, the Advisor provides the Company strategic advisory services, in exchange for transaction fees that are calculated based on 1% of the value of each transaction for which the Advisor performs services.
 Under the service agreement, the Company is also obligated to reimburse the reasonable and documented out-of-pocket expenses incurred by the Advisor.
-We incurred costs of \$0.4 million for transaction fees to the Advisor for the three months ended March 31, 2020.
+We incurred costs of \$0.4 million for transaction fees to the Advisor for the three and six months ended June 30, 2020.